 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition

-If you plan to complete the first two years of study at Heartland and then continue your studies as a Engineering major at a four-year institution in Illinois, the Associate in Engineering Sciences(AS) transfer preparation program is the path for you.
+If you plan to complete the first two years of study at Heartland and then continue your studies as an engineering major at a four-year institution in Illinois, the Associate in Engineering Sciences(AES) transfer preparation program is the path for you.